Frequently asked questions

 Carepatron is designed to be accessible, keep you in control, and limit back and forth contact to make arrangements.

-Carepatron does save your payment details (on a secure encryppted server) for easy future bookings/payments.
+Carepatron does save your payment details (on a secure encrypted server) for easy future bookings/payments.
 If you are not comfortable using this system, please do reach out and we can book/pay for sessions in a different way.

 What happens if I need to cancel a session?